EdGrrr/csat2/doc/instruments.rst

     # Check if a file exists locally
     gran.check('isccp-basic', 'hgg')  # returns True or False

-    # Download data if not available locally
+    # Download data if not available locally, there is optional argument force_redownload that is set to False
     gran.download('isccp-basic', 'hgg')

-    # Get a specific variable as an xarray DataArray
+    # Get a specific variable as an xarray DataArray, you need to know the name of the variable that you are after
     cloud_amount = gran.get_variable('isccp-basic', 'hgg', 'cldamt')

     # Get coordinate information